 - 1. APPROVES the initiation of the advertising and consultation process for the proposed closure of the portion of Merrivale Road, Pickering Brook delineated and marked as "Proposed Road Reserve Closure" on Plan 4253-01-01/0 annexed to this Report as Attachment 2, in accordance with s.
 58 of the Land Administration Act 1997 (WA), subject to paragraph 3 of this resolution. - 2.
-APPROVES the initiation of the advertising and consultation process for the proposed excision and dedication as road of the portion of Reserve 47881 delineated and marked as "Proposed New Road Reserve" on Plan 4253-01-01/0 annexed to this Report as Attachment 2, in accordance with s.
-56 of the Land Administration Act (WA), subject to paragraph 3 of this resolution. - 3.
-MAKES the approvals in paragraphs 1 and 2 of this resolution subject to the Applicants: - a) Paying all costs of and incidental to the proposal up to a maximum of \$6,000.
-The costs of the proposal include, but are not limited to, the costs of advertising, surveys, flora and fauna surveys, approvals, and documentation preparation and lodgement; and - b) Agreeing to enter into a deed of agreement with the City that provides the City with a right to lodge a caveat against Lot 830 (No 221) Merrivale Road, Pickering Brook to prevent transfer of the land without new owners entering into a similar deed of agreement confirming that the road will not be constructed. - 4.
-NOTES that a further report will be presented to Council for consideration of the utility service provider responses and any submissions received.
+APPROVES the initiation of the advertising and consultation process for the proposed excision and dedication as road of the portion of Reserve 47881 delineated an all d marked as "Proposed New Road Reserve" on Plan 4253-01-01/0 annexed to this Report as Attachment 2, in accordance with s.
+56 of the Land Administration Act (WA), subject to paragraph 3 of this resolution.

+- 3. MAKES the approvals in paragraphs 1 and 2 of this resolution subject to the Applicants: - a) paying all costs of and incidental to the proposal up to a maximum of \$6,000.
+The costs of the proposal include, but are not limited to, the costs of advertising, surveys, flora and fauna surveys, approvals, and documentation preparation and lodgement; - b) Agreeing to enter into a deed of agreement with the City that expressly provides that the Applicants consent to the City causing a notification pursuant to section 70A of the Transfer of Land Act 1893 (WA) to be lodged with the Registrar of Landgate against Lot 830 (No 221) Merrivale Road, Pickering Brook to the effect that whilst the City will, subject to paragraphs 1 and 2 above, cause the portion of Reserve 47881 delineated and marked as "Proposed New Road Reserve" on Plan 4253 01 01/0 annexed to this Report as Attachment 2, to be dedicated as a road reserve, the City will not formally construct the road (Notification); - c) acknowledging that the actions set out in paragraphs 1 and 2 of this resolution will not commence prior to: - (i) execution of the deed of agreement referred to above in paragraph 3(b); and - (ii) acceptance by the Registrar of Landgate of the City's Notification against Lot 830 (No. 221) Merrivale Road, Pickering Brook. - 4.
+NOTES that a further report will be presented to Council for consideration of the utility service provider responses and any submissions received. - Moved: Cr Michael Fernie - Seconded: Cr Tracy Destree - Vote: CARRIED UNANIMOUSLY (12/0)